-The Trustee may charge an amount sufficient to reimburse it for any tax, fee or other governmental charge required to be paid in connection with any such transfer, registration, conversion or exchange plus such amount as the Commission deems appropriate for such transfer, registration, conversion or exchange.
-The Trustee shall not be required to (i) transfer or exchange any Series A of 2020 Bond during a period beginning at the opening of business 15 days before the day of the mailing of a notice of redemption of such Series A of 2020 Bond and ending at the close of business on the day of such mailing, or (ii) transfer or exchange any Series A of 2020 Bond so selected for redemption in whole or in part, or during a period beginning at the opening of business on any Record Date for such Series A of 2020 Bond and ending at the close of business on the relevant Interest Payment Date therefor.
-See also "Book-Entry Only System" herein for further information regarding registration, transfer and exchange of the Series A of 2020 Bonds.
+The Trustee shall not be required to (i) transfer or exchange any 2020B Bond during a period beginning at the opening of business fifteen (15) days before the day of the mailing of a notice of redemption of such 2020B Bond and ending at the close of business on the day of such mailing, or (ii) transfer or exchange any 2020B Bond so selected for redemption in whole or in part, or (iii) transfer or exchange any 2020B Bond during a period beginning at the opening of business on any Record Date for such 2020B Bond and ending at the close of business on the relevant Interest Payment Date therefor.
+See also "DESCRIPTION OF THE 2020B BONDS - Book-Entry Only System" herein for further information regarding registration, transfer and exchange of the 2020B Bonds.

-The Indenture, and all provisions thereof, are incorporated by reference in the text of the Series A of 2020 Bonds, and the Series A of 2020 Bonds provide that each Registered Owner, Beneficial Owner, Participant or Indirect Participant (as such terms are defined hereinafter) by acceptance of a Series A of 2020 Bond (including receipt of a book-entry credit evidencing an interest therein) assents to all of such provisions of the Indenture.
+The Senior Indenture, and all provisions thereof, are incorporated by reference in the text of the 2020B Bonds, and the 2020B Bonds provide that each Registered Owner, Beneficial Owner, Participant or Indirect Participant (as such terms are defined hereinafter), by acceptance of a 2020B Bond (including receipt of a book-entry credit evidencing an interest therein), assents to all of the provisions of the Senior Indenture.